 Charleston, WV: This is the state capitol of West Virginia.
 You may also board/detrain from the station in Charleston.
-You should be at the station at 8:30 AM and the train will board at 9:00 AM upon arrival
+You should be at the station at 9:00 AM and the train will board upon arrival for a 9:30 AM departure.

 During the return trip in the afternoon we will arrive back to Charleston, WV at 6:00 PM